Julie-Fabre/bombcell/README.md

 ### 🤗 Support and citing

-Please note that Bombcell is currently unpublished (manuscript under preparation).
 If you find Bombcell useful in your work, we kindly request that you cite:

 > Julie M.J.
 Fabre, Enny H. van Beest, Andrew J. Peters, Matteo Carandini, & Kenneth D. Harris.
 (2023).
 Bombcell: automated curation and cell classification of spike-sorted electrophysiology data.
 Zenodo. https://doi.org/10.5281/zenodo.8172821